tolribeiro/tolribeiro.github.io/_posts/2019-11-30-taking-your-trello-board-to-the-next-level-essential-plugins-to-boost-its-power.markdown

 <img src="https://user-images.githubusercontent.com/6345197/69908127-00ad9c80-13a9-11ea-9aad-0bd2aa8dddf6.png" width="242" class="img-responsive center-block" />
 </div>

-Notice that it created its own id `#1`, which is used for commits and branches.
+Notice that it created its own id `#1`, which is the one used for commits and branches.

-Now the most incredible part is that Pro4Trello organizes all the data for you on a tab below it, where you can simply on the filter (*category*, *tags* etc) and have the board display it for you:
+Now the most incredible part is that Pro4Trello organizes all the data for you on a tab below the board, where you can simply filter your cards (*category*, *tags* etc) and have the board display it for you:

 <div style="text-align:center" markdown="2">
     <img width="615" alt="Screen Shot 2019-11-30 at 7 42 32 PM" src="https://user-images.githubusercontent.com/6345197/69908152-92b5a500-13a9-11ea-9380-d51e8e9a6c85.png" class="img-responsive center-block">
 </div>

-Therefore, by the end of each cycle (be it a week or two), you can archive the lists and they can be easily searched by dates from the default Trello search option.
+Therefore, by the end of each cycle (be it a week or two), you can archive the lists and they can be easily searched by dates from the default Trello search option whenever you need to pull some data regarding your development cycle.

-That way, we've been able to fully function as a small concise team by leveraging these tools which reduces eliminates the need to spend on more powerful ones since we'd only make us of some of its features.
+That way, we've been able to fully function as a small concise team by leveraging these tools, eliminating the need to spend on more powerful ones since we'd only make use of some of the thousands of features these more robust tools usually provide.